 The Anthony H. P. Lee '79 Director of Jazz at Princeton University, Mahanthappa is an award winning alto saxophonist/composer who is widely known as one of the premier voices in jazz of the 21st century.

 Jazz at Princeton University's Small Group I performs a winter concert.
-Program TBA.

 Open to the public.
 Free; onsite registration required.
 Please arrive early to register.
-In accordance with Princeton University policy, masks and COVID-19 vaccination will be enforced.

 About the Artist: